 - poly (“more than one” molecule) Sugar Alcohols. ~ suspects: Sorbit-ol, Mannit-ol, Xylit-ol, Errithryt-ol

-- Luminal (intestinal) Distension or simply swelling throughout the small and large intestines as the entire digestion proceeds.
+- Luminal (or “intestinal”) Distension.
+Or simply swelling throughout the small and large intestines as digestion generally proceeds.

 If left untreated we may have a potentially warranted case, or diagnosis as IBS or Irritable Bowel Syndrome.
 Implications are broad enough affecting multiple systems, to name a few ~the Central Nervous system (Gibson P. 2013) psychology (Mikocka-Walus A et al. 2008) , (Asahina S et al. 2006) and endocrinology + auto immunity conditions (Abbott DR 2019. et al).

 Of course as with all things in nutritional science, everything is a shade of grey.
-The Oligosaccharides “FOS” and “GOS” nonetheless appears to be well-received in public as “good” for their pre-biotic quality.
-Apparently a study suggests its positive effect on metabolic health in women (Dall’Oligio F. et al 2018) although another study on mixed-gender adults found the opposite (Liu F et al. 2017) .
-Further, undergoing prolonged FODMAP restriction, despite its evident efficacy across general population (O’Keefe, et al. 2018) – there appears to be some observational concern towards an overall shift of gut microbiota to less favourable (Save, K. 2018), with an interesting highlight that calcium intake and/or possibly its absorption may be impaired as a result.
+The Oligosaccharides “FOS” and “GOS” for instance appears praised for their metabolic health effects in women (Dall’Oligio F. et al 2018); although another study on mixed-gender adults found the opposite (Liu F et al. 2017) .
+Next, undergoing prolonged FODMAP restriction, despite their evident efficacy across general population (O’Keefe, et al. 2018) – appears to correlate with an overall shift of gut microbiota to being less favourable (Save, K. 2018); with a further interesting highlight that calcium uptake may be impaired as a result.

 Once again, this writeup is meant to practically inform but only to a certain point–in–depth.
 Due to time constraint, we cannot go too far as that of Self-Meta level.
 Otherwise that will easily require month(s) worth of writing.